 The platform includes an integrated dialer for outgoing calls, incoming calls, and texting.
 Again, here's a fully baked feature that you might typically have to buy separately but is included in your monthly platform license fee.

 Texting can be configured to fire off based on events or performed manually by assigned agents or inside sales agents (ISAs).
 The setup is speedy and painless; Sierra seamlessly pulls a phone number from Twilio and then your dialer is ready to go.

 You can send pre-recorded messages to one or more leads at a time.
 In the case of the later, this is called mass voicemail.
 The voicemail drop system is fully integrated; you record and store messages in the Sierra backend.
 In fact, you can save several messages for re-use in the message manager.

 Onsite messages are a very smart way to communicate with any lead in your CRM who comes back to your website.
 Just look up the lead in the CRM and create a message for them.
 The next time they visit the site, they are greeted with a popup that displays your message.
 Some Sierra customers have used videos to welcome people back to their website, an especially clever way to connect with unresponsive leads.

 I can tell from the thoughtfulness, completeness, and accuracy of most of the answers I’ve received from Sierra’s support team that the company has smart, caring people.
 That said, the turnaround times are quite slow.
-It pains me to write this because I've worked in software companies.
-I know how hard it is to keep up with support tickets when business is growing faster than the headcount.
+It pains me to write this because I've worked in small, fast-growing software companies and I know how hard it is to keep up with support tickets with a small team.
 It's hard to keep up.
 I cringe when reminded of my own experiences in the customer support trenches.
 (Update 10/21/19: Over the last several months, Sierra has been able to hire more support staff and turnaround times have been much shorter.
 When a ticket is submitted, I'm given an estimated time of completion which goes a long way in terms of setting expectations.)